 Nioxin Cons

-- Formulas are not paraben-free, and their shampoos use harsher sulfates for lather and cleaning.
+- Some formulas are not paraben-free, and their shampoos use harsher sulfates for lather and cleaning.

 - Does not include Minoxidil or other hair-growth drugs.